vincentbarr/vincentbarr.github.com/_posts/2012-02-27-johnny-depp-interview.md

 layout: post
 title: "A Humble Johnny Depp"
 category: essais
 excerpt: How a modest Depp responds to being called 'shy' in a 1993 interview.
+comments: true
 ---

 Many people find celebrity culture to be pretty interesting stuff.
 While that has never been my thing, I was interested to learn two things about [Johnny Depp](http://en.wikipedia.org/wiki/Johnny_Depp).
 The first being that he dropped out of high school to pursue his passion in music and start a band.
 Years later his acting career would emerge, and really out of serendipity.